-- 27 (College of) Commissioners, representing the European perspective, each responsible for a specific policy area. - EU's executive branch proposes legislation, manages Union's day-to-day business and budget, and enforces rules. - Negotiates trade agreements and manages Europe's multilateral development aid - Supported & represented by ~25,000 Eurocrats in Brussels & the world - Mediator, Conciliator, and 'Conscience of the Union
+- 28 (College of) Commissioners, representing the European perspective, each responsible for a specific policy area. - EU's executive branch proposes legislation, manages Union's day-to-day business and budget, and enforces rules. - Negotiates trade agreements and manages Europe's multilateral development cooperation. - Supported & represented by ~25,000 Eurocrats in Brussels & the world - Com-Reduction to 2/3 planned in 2014 - Mediator, Conciliator, and 'Conscience of the Union